angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

 ## Moving Files with `scp`

-Next, we will learn how to move files from your local computer to your remote computer.
+Next, we will learn how to securely copy files from your local computer to your remote computer.

 1. Before we start, you need to logout of your remote computer first.
 To do so, you may either use `ctrl+D` on your keyboard or enter `exit` in the terminal.